 The theme of this exploration is food – as an embodiment of our diffuse boundaries, of the transmutation of matter, of changing aesthetics, of social interaction, of power, accessibility, equality, agency.

 Vital is a performative socio-political intervention.
 It is the open sourcing of artistic practice as a transformative process.
 It is an answer to the question of post-truth, an exploration of transdisciplinary practice as a route to more integrated relationships between the self and other.

 The theme of this exploration is food.
 Food is a great unifier.
 It is the embodiment of our diffuse boundaries.
 To share food is to create closeness between people.
 To explore the agency of food is to understand non-human subjectivity.
 To practice DIY chemical analysis on food is to realise your own agency as a knowledge maker, and to understand the flow and transmutation of matter.
 To interrogate food access is to understand sociopolitics and commerce.
 And to design around the problems of food and nutrition is to test your own agency within these systems.

-In early 2017, these methods were delivered and iterated upon as an undergraduate course at UCL Arts and Sciences BASc.
+Between 2016 and 2019, these methods were delivered and iterated upon as an undergraduate course at UCL Arts and Sciences BASc.
 We worked with a community in London in a series of exploration and co-design workshops, culminating in a group exhibition of the designs.